dhanuprakashreddy/Hotel-Booking-Forecasting-Web-App/README.md

 # 🏨 Hotel Booking Forecasting Web App

-A professional, web-based forecasting system that predicts hotel room bookings for the next 7 days using historical data and Prophet (by Facebook).
+A professional, web-based forecasting system that predicts hotel room bookings for the next 7 days using historical data and Prophet.

 ---